AmrishJhaveri/Virtual-Appliance-Unikernel_OS-Containers-AWS/README.md

 	`mvn clean package`

-Test this fat jar rund independently by run the following command:
+Test this fat jar independently by running the following command:

 	`java -jar target/chess-rest-api-0.0.1-SNAPSHOT.jar`

-The REST API services for the Chess App will be running at `localhost:8081/chess/newGame` (Post request)
+The REST API services for the Chess App will be running at `localhost:8081/chess/newGame` (POST request)

 ### 2.Build the OSv Image  ###

-	`sudo capstan run -f "8081:8081"-f "8000:8000"
+	`capstan run -f "8081:8081"-f "8000:8000"`

 Chess Spring App runs on port 8081
 OSv Dashboard and its REST APIs are available on port 8081.

-Also this will create a image( `disk.qcow2` ) in the directory
+Also this will create a image( `disk.qcow2` ) in the directory `~/.capstan/instances/qemu/chess-rest-api`
-	~/.capstan/instances/qemu/chess-rest-api

 ## Chess REST API & JSON structure ##